nitin-pandey-27/prometheus-course-/kubernetes/README.md

 ## STEPS TO INSTALL PROMETHEUS / ALERT MANAGER / GRAFANA & EDIT SERVICES TO EXPOSE NODE PORT
 ```
 https://dev.to/ko_kamlesh/install-prometheus-grafana-with-helm-3-on-local-machine-vm-1kgj

+Check Steps and use the NODEPORT.

+Use below credentails for login to Grafana

+username: admin
+password: prom-operator

 ```